chubaeze/Validate-Subsequence-Java/README.md

 # Validate-Subsequence

-Checking whether a second array is a subsequence of another
+Given two non-empty arrays of integers, write a function that determines whether the second array is a subsequence of the first one.